akash-network/awesome-akash/near-spiritbro1-version/README.md

 <img src="https://user-images.githubusercontent.com/62529025/150732770-ed3f7d65-af3c-44bf-9a0f-c554ef97a388.png" align="center"/>

-If you got that now you can ping your contract issue this command in your ssh:
+If you got that now you can ping your contract, issue this command in your ssh:

 ```
 near call <staking pool id> ping '{}' --accountId <accountId> --gas=300000000000000
 ```

-To make sure our node will always be in testnet explorer validator list we need to ping it every epoch, 1 epoch is equal 12 hours so let's make cronjob in our ssh issue this command:
+To make sure our node will always be in testnet explorer validator list we need to ping it every epoch, 1 epoch is equal 12 hours so let's make cronjob in our ssh, issue this command:

 ```bash
 crontab -e